splunk/public-o11y-docs/apm/apm-spans-traces/service-view.rst

 View logs for your service
 ===============================

 Select :guilabel:`Logs` to view logs for the environment and service you are viewing.
 By default, logs are displayed for all indices that correspond to first listed Log Observer Connect connection.
 Logs are filtered by the service you are viewing using the ``service.name`` value.
-If your logs do not have a ``service.name`` value, you can create an alias under :guilabel:`Settings` then :guilabel:`Logs Field Aliasing`.
+If your logs do not have a ``service.name`` value, you can create an alias in Splunk Web.
+See :new-page:`Create field aliases in Splunk Web <https://docs.splunk.com/Documentation/SplunkCloud/9.0.2305/Knowledge/Addaliasestofields>`.

 To select a different connection or refine which indices logs are pulled from, select :guilabel:`Configure service view`.